symfony/symfony-docs/cookbook/security/voters_data_permission.rst

 Creating the Custom Voter
 -------------------------

-The goal is to create a voter that checks to see if a user has access to view or edit a particular object.
+The goal is to create a voter that checks if a user has access to view or edit a particular object.
 Here's an example implementation:

     // src/Acme/DemoBundle/Security/Authorization/Voter/PostVoter.php
     namespace Acme\DemoBundle\Security\Authorization\Voter;